Skip to main content

 Tap water is safe

-Tap water in Ireland is generally safe to drink and meets EU quality standards.
-In rural areas with private wells, it's wise to ask locals about water quality.
+Tap water across Ireland is generally safe to drink and meets EU quality standards.
+In rural areas served by private wells, ask locals about the water before relying on it.

 LOW